cfrBernard/Seamless-coop-fix/README.txt

 The .bat file I provide handles adding a firewall rule to block Internet access for eldenring.exe, then it launches ersc_launcher.exe, and finally, it removes the firewall rule to restore Internet access.
 This way, you don't have to disconnect your PC from the Internet.

 It only uses Windows PowerShell.
+Get it on https://github.com/cfrBernard/Seamless-coop-fix/releases

 ### Instructions: